 The ethical argument

 Andra Keay certainly does not believe that this ‘hybrid society’ is feasible in the foreseeable future and regards it as highly unethical.
-During her speech, she raised concerns about robots looking like humans and acting as mechanized slaves.
-She argued that this would enable us to indulge in bad behavior without any repercussion.
-This could lead to objectification and bullying, reaffirming behaviors that would be unacceptable otherwise.
-She also anticipated issues that had to do with stereotypes, racism, and the potential to deceive.
+During her speech, she raised concerns about robots looking like humans and acting as mechanised slaves.
+She argued that this would enable us to indulge in bad behaviour without any repercussion.
+This could lead to objectification and bullying, reaffirming behaviours that would be unacceptable otherwise.
+She also anticipated issues that had to do with stereotypes, racism and the potential to deceive.